haowr/MEAN-Shop/README.md

 # MEAN-Shop |
-'An E-commerce solution, written in the popular MEAN stack,seeking to provide all of the functionality of a modern online clothing store, from browsing all the way through to checkout.'
+'A Fully Responsive, E-commerce solution, written in the popular MEAN stack,seeking to provide all of the functionality of a modern online clothing store, from browsing all the way through to checkout.'
 # Front End |
 ## AngularJs (v1.6.4), Bootstrap (v3.0)